StatStud/book-club/content/posts/frames-of-mind.md

 ### Summary

+This chapter was quite dense with a lot of deep ideas on the historical views on intelligence, along with their pros and cons.

+Please re-read

 ### Chapter Details

 Franz Joseph Gall was a popular scientist from the early 19th century who was among the first modern scientist to stress that different parts of the brain mediate different functions.